dotnet/docs-aspire/docs/database/seed-database-data.md

 ## Database seeding examples

-The following examples demonstrate how to seed data using SQL scripts and configurations applied using the `.WithVolumeMount` method for different database technologies:
+The following examples demonstrate how to seed data using SQL scripts and configurations applied using the `.WithBindMount` method for different database technologies:

 ### [SQL Server](#tab/sql-server)